Cosmo/OpenSwiftUI/README.md

 ### SwiftWebUI

 [SwiftWebUI](https://github.com/SwiftWebUI/SwiftWebUI) is an implementation of SwiftUI for the web by [Helge Heß](https://github.com/helje5).
-This project's goal is focused exclusivly on the web.
+This project's goal is focused exclusively on the web.
 It deviates a little bit from SwiftUI by taking some shortcuts here and there -- but looks quite complete in functionality and is great for inspiration.